-In 1979, Saddam Hussein, a leading figures in the Ba'ath party, became president of Iraq.
+In 1979, Saddam Hussein became president of Iraq.
 Resistance within the country was violently repressed, and the Kurds and Shiites, particularly, were oppressed and persecuted.
 Both groups responded to this repression with public acts of rebellion.
 In addition to this internal struggle, Saddam Hussein waged war on Iraq's neighbouring countries.
 From September 1980 to August 1988, the country was at war with Iran, and on 2 August 1990, Iraq invaded neighbouring Kuwait.
 Throughout the whole period of the Hussein regime, the authorities used violence to enforce their policies.
 Thousands of people disappeared or were killed.

 Case against Frans van A.